ogurcan/blockchain/ethereum/doc/Setting Up a Local Private Test Network with One Node.md

 ## Before you begin

+Before you begin, make sure that the Go implementation `geth` is installed as described [here](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum here).

 This example is prepared by using the geth version `1.5.7-stable` which is using Go version `go1.7.4` and tested on `macOS Sierra` and `Ubuntu 14.04.5`.

 ``` bash